 How can I register to vote?

 You have several options.
-You can apply in person at the Jefferson County Courthouse located at 100 E. Washington St, Charles Town or you can download a voter registration application and return the completed form by mail.
+You can apply in person at the Jefferson County Courthouse located at 100 E. Washington St, Charles Town, you can download a voter registration application and return the completed form by mail or you can click on the link below to register online.

 In order to register, each of the following MUST be true